 Start with the Primer

 Using natural-bristle paint brushes, apply one layer of primer to each riser in the direction of the wood grain.
 Once that’s dried, apply a second coat.
 Before you start painting, make sure you put on that respirator we talked about earlier.
 If you have children or pets, block off the stairway entrance and exit with a baby to prevent incidents while the primer is drying.

 Now is when the real fun begins.
 With the color you’ve chosen and a foam paintbrush, apply one layer of paint to the riser.
 If you’re painting multiple staircases, paint the one you use most often first, to avoid longer than necessary wait time as it dries.
 Lighter colors will require two coats for optimal pigmentation, so do this after the first layer has dried completely.

 The Final Touches

-Once you’ve finished painting, remove all the stair coverings and apply any touch ups that may be needed.
+Once you’ve finished painting, remove all the stair coverings and apply any touch-ups that may be needed.
 Properly seal any leftover paint before storing it.
-Don’t want what’s left over?
+Don’t want what’s leftover?
 Then dispose of it in accordance with your cities chemical disposal guidelines.

 At Demiri Painting, we offer commercial and residential painting services throughout the Greater Toronto Area.
 Our painting specialists are fully insured and licensed to get any exterior or interior painting job done.
-To book our painting services, call us or visit our website and receive a free quote.
+To book our painting services, contact us or visit our website and receive a free quote.